 Finding a good cello, especially for beginners, can seem overwhelming.
 You are not sure how it’s supposed to sound, look or feel.
 You have several options when it comes to buying a cello.

-You can rent a cello
+Rent a cello

 Renting a cello is a good option if you need smaller sizes than the full size, like 1/2 or 3/4.
 The reason is that outgrowing a cello happens very quickly, so you don’t want to have a whole bunch of cellos around that no one is playing anymore.
 Instead, you can rent the cello until you need a full size and then make a good investment.